huaiyu0429/CS-506-Project-Conscioux/README.md

 There are one final report(pdf), one data file(4 tweets csv, 1 state_rank csv for logsitic regression, 2 json for yelp), three ipynb files (one for tweets analyzing, one for tweets heatmap, one for yelp clustering).

+Because the original data containing information about tweets is too large to upload, here we only upload the csv after tidying.